 Get the coverage you need for your American road trip.

-If you’re traveling around the US and plan to see the sights beyond big cities with public transportation, you’re likely going to need a car.
+If you’re traveling around the US and don’t plan to use public transportation, you’re likely going to need a car.
 To legally drive in most states, you need a minimum amount of car insurance.
-In case of an accident, auto insurance typically covers medical fees, vehicle repair damages, bodily injury, legal fees and property damages.
-Depending on whether you’ll be driving a rental car, borrowing a car or purchasing one while here, different rules for car insurance apply.
+And depending on whether you’ll be driving a rental car, borrowing one or buying your own, different insurance rules apply.

 Compare car insurance for international drivers